My name is Ron Maloney and I did my first appraisal in 1982, when I was 25 years old. Back in the day I was the new kid on the block.

 I didn’t know anything about appraising but I wanted the opportunity to work with my father, so I said yes.
 I figured I would return to teaching when the new school year began.

 But I was wrong… I never did go back.

-Our Appraisal company grew to a thriving business with two offices and 60 Appraisers serving the Tri-State area.
+Over several years our Appraisal company grew to a thriving business with two offices and 60 Appraisers serving the tri-state area.
 We trained the majority of our Appraisers and provided appraisal services to over 100 banks and lenders during that time.
-We were so busy we had the post office install a mail box at the corner of our block just so we could work up to the last minute to get the final reports in for the 5pm pick up time.
+We were so busy we had the post office install a mail box at the corner of our block just so we could work up to the last minute to get the final reports in for the 5pm pick-up time.

-I tried other opportunities but nothing worked and soon I found myself tired and running out of money.
+I tried other opportunities which all turned out to be fruitless endeavors.
+Soon I found myself tired and running out of money.
 There were many days I wished we hadn’t sold the business.

-I finally decided my best option was to return to the Appraisal Profession because that’s what I knew best.
-But rather than face the same issues as before, I would use my hard-earned appraisal knowledge and take a different path to a better business.
+Finally, I decided my best option was to return to the Appraisal profession, because that’s what I knew best.
+But rather than face the same issues as before, I would use my hard-earned appraisal knowledge and take a different path to a better business; doing Appraisal Reviews!

 If I had known sooner about this unique, low-key niche, it would have saved me a lot of money and years of frustration.

-I launched The Appraiser Advocate to share my experiences and perspective, and as a source of support and inspiration for my fellow Appraisers, so they too can survive and prosper in changing and challenging times.
+In 2014 I launched The Appraiser Advocate to share my insights and perspective, and as a source of support, on-going training and even inspiration for my fellow Appraisers, so they too can survive and prosper in changing and challenging times.